Sylvanus Brown House

 Erected by Blackstone River Valley National Heritage Corridor and Old Slater Mill Association.

 Location.
 41° 52.671′ N, 71° 22.957′ W. Marker is in Pawtucket, Rhode Island, in Providence County.
+Marker and home are on the Slater Mill Historic Site grounds.
 Touch for map.
-Marker and home are on the Slater Mill Historic Site grounds.
 Marker is at or near this postal address: 67 Roosevelt Avenue, Pawtucket RI 02860, United States of America.
+Touch for directions.

 Also see . . .